You are not a bee. Thinking with a hive mind is a survival skill for bees, but generally death for humans.

 We are, it seems, not as smart or decent as bees.

 But, since we have an amazing neural network right between our ears, we don't need a "hive mind" to survive, and in fact, in most cases, relying on a hive mind is often the worst choice in a decision-tree.
-Leaders who seek too much consensus are often seen as week and vacillating.
+Leaders who seek too much consensus are often seen as weak and vacillating.
 And we don't have time for each bee in the conference room to do its dance, head-butt, and beep.

 And let's face it, some of us have opinions that don't really matter.
 Or, as the article points out, people are averse to ideas that are introduced late in the discussion.
 Or, if a meeting is ruled autocratically, ideas that have merit may be squashed.
 What works for bees, fails for humans.